-Peter Doshi was a post-doctoral fellow at Johns Hopkins University School of Medicine when he published an article in the British Medical Journal in May 2013 titled “Influenza: Marketing Vaccine by Marketing Disease.”
-Doshi argued in the article that flu vaccines could be less beneficial and less safe than once believed, and that the Centers for Disease Control and Prevention (CDC) has overstated the threat of influenza.
-After his fellowship ended, Doshi became an assistant professor of pharmaceutical health services at the University of Maryland School of Pharmacy, according to the school’s website.
+In May 2013, Peter Doshi — then a post-doctoral fellow at Johns Hopkins University School of Medicine — published an article in the British Medical Journal (BMJ) claiming that that the vaccines could be less beneficial and less safe than once believed, and that the Centers for Disease Control and Prevention (CDC) has overstated the threat of influenza.